About Carlota Perez

-She is Centennial Professor of International Development at the London School of Economics, UK; Professor of Technology and Socio-Economic Development at the Ragnar Nurkse School of Innovation and Governance at Tallinn University of Technology, Estonia; and Honorary Professor at SPRU, the Science Policy Research Unit at the University of Sussex, UK.
+She is Visiting Professor of International Development at the London School of Economics, UK; Professor of Technology and Socio-Economic Development at the Ragnar Nurkse School of Innovation and Governance at Tallinn University of Technology, Estonia; Honorary Professor at SPRU, and at the Institute for Innovation and Public Purpose (IIPP) at University College London.
 Professor Perez’ books and papers are used as study material in post-graduate courses in universities around the world, and she has lectured at numerous seminars and student conferences.

 Her long career has spanned civil service, consultancy, academic research and teaching, beginning in the 1970s with an investigation into the structural causes of the energy crisis in her home country of Venezuela.
 After working on international technology transfer at the Institute of Foreign Trade, she became the founding Director of Technological Development at the Ministry of Industry – where, alongside other policy instruments to promote innovation, she created the first venture capital fund in the country.